10 Best Lord of the Rings Board Games 2024

 How is The Lord of the Rings played?

-You must cooperatively make your way across four boards that represent the Fellowship’s path across the entire trilogy: Moria, Helm’s Deep, Shelob’s lair, and finally, Mordor.
+You must cooperatively make your way across four boards representing the Fellowship’s path across the entire trilogy: Moria, Helm’s Deep, Shelob’s lair, and finally, Mordor.
 Traveling through the boards quickly will require clever use of cards, characters’ special abilities, and sometimes even the Ring.

-If you are clumsy, you will raise the suspicion of Sauron, who’s on your heels at all times.
+If you are clumsy, you will raise the suspicion of Sauron, who will be on your heels at all times.
 This will increase the corruption level, which is, well, bad.
-If it raises too much, one of the characters or even the ring-bearer himself can get eliminated and you lose the game.
+If it raises too much, one of the characters or even the ring-bearer himself can turn against others, get eliminated and you lose the game.

 Best Lord of the Rings Board Games LotR Board